cj-flute/HNG_Internship_Program/Stage two task/README.md

    If you encounter any issues or have questions regarding the submission process, please contact the Backend Mentors Backend Stage Two Submission https://forms.gle/KKUV3pf5GTd2xMXe6

+For more documentation on the task, check DOCUMENTATION.md